chains-project/bacardi/results/results_baseline_api_diff/gemini-2.0-flash-001/acc50dabec6796c091b84c1ada2ae4cbcab8b562/patches/patch1/responses/Struts2FactoryTest.java_response.txt

  * Unless required by applicable law or agreed to in writing, software
  * distributed under the License is distributed on an "AS IS" BASIS,
  * WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
- * See the License for the specific language governing permissions and
- * limitations under the License.
  */

 package com.google.inject.struts2;

-import org.apache.struts2.dispatcher.filter.StrutsPrepareAndExecuteFilter;
 import com.google.inject.AbstractModule;
 import com.google.inject.Guice;
 import com.google.inject.Injector;